sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf/_index.md

 {{% alert color="primary" %}}

 Sometimes it is necessary to specify additional options, which can affect the result of saving a document as a PDF.
-These options can be specified by the use of the [PdfSaveOptions](https://reference.aspose.com/words/nodejs-net/aspose.words.saving/pdfsaveoptions/) class, containing properties that determine how the PDF output will be displayed.
+These options can be specified using the [PdfSaveOptions](https://reference.aspose.com/words/nodejs-net/aspose.words.saving/pdfsaveoptions/) class, containing properties that determine how the PDF output will be displayed.

 Note that with the same technique, you can convert any flow-layout format document to PDF format.